Who is Credit Union SA?

 I am heading overseas – any tips?

-- Let us know where you are heading and how long for.
+- Let us know where you are heading and how long for using your Mobile Banking App or Internet Banking.

 - Organise some foreign currency you may need for your trip.
-You can buy foreign cash from any of our branches and over the phone and use your Credit Union SA Visa debit card overseas.
+You can buy foreign cash from 400 King William Street, Adelaide and over the phone and use your Credit Union SA Visa Debit Card overseas.

 - Memorise your PIN – this is the same PIN you use at home and is used in the same way at ATMs and in some countries, over-the-counter.

 - Check the expiry date on all of your cards and ensure they are valid for the duration of your trip.

-- Photocopy your Visa card and passport, but keep the photocopies separate as proof of information.
+- Photocopy your Visa Debit Card and passport, but keep the photocopies separate as proof of information.

 - If you are unsure of the security of an ATM please don't use it.
 A Visa cash advance can be done at any financial institution that displays the VISA symbol.
 You will need to take your card and passport as proof of ID.